Sergeant Gerald Edward Martin was a crew member of an Avro Lancaster (type

 Kilburn).
 Also at the address is Alfred's mother Thirza (or Thurza) aged

-58, born in Great Braxted, Essesx and Alfred's sister Clara Martin, aged
+58, born in Great Braxted, Essex and Alfred's sister Clara Martin, aged

 27 and born in Kensington, London.